cihanyatbaz/Income-Status-Classification/README.md

 ##  **The Goal and Dataset:**
 * The dataset we used for this project is an extraction of 1994 Census database.
 It consists of demographic features such as age, workclass, education, education-num, marital-status, occupation, relationship, race, sex, capital-gain, capital-loss, hours-per-week, native-country and final-weight which is a combination of some features.
 Our main goal is to predict whether income exceeds $50K/yr based on census data.

+* For this machine learning project, we used some Supervised Learning Models such as Gradient Boosting, SVM, Logistic Regression, Naive Bayes and Decision Tree.

 ![Dataset](images/dataset.PNG?raw=true "Dataset")